novalu/actions-on-google-typescript-template/README.md

-# Ready to use Actions on Google template
+# Build an Action on Google using Firebase Cloud Functions

+Have you ever want to build your action with Actions on Google but got overwhelmed with several required technologies?
+There are various steps in different services *Actions on Google*, *Dialogflow*, *Firebase* in documentation and inexperienced user could be confused.

-Do you want to add dynamic responses to your intents?
-Feel free to use this template, which use Actions on Google Node.js library, TypeScript, Firebase Functions.
-The template is for both beginners and experienced users of conversational apps using Actions on Google.
+Simply follow steps below to build voice app with Actions on Google Node.js library, Dialogflow, TypeScript and Firebase Cloud Functions.
+The template is for both beginners and experienced users.

 Using steps below you'll create simple action using Actions on Google and build a fulfillment for it.
 Then you can use it as the base for your Action.

 ## Used technologies and services

-- Node.js
-- TypeScript
-- Actions on Google
-- Dialogflow
-- Firebase (functions, database)
+- **Actions on Google** – developer platform that lets you extend Google Assistant with your own actions
+- **Dialogflow** – platform for natural language understanding (NLU), which helps with building actions suitable for humans
+- **Firebase (Cloud Functions, Realtime Database)** – development platform which gives you ability to build rich responses (besides other things) using your favorite programming language
+- **Node.js** – runtime environment often used for building server-side applications written in JavaScript
+- **TypeScript** – programming language which is transpiled to JavaScript (so we can use it to write apps for Node.js)

-## Required
+## Prerequisites

+* A little bit knowledge of TypeScript and Node.js (if you don't have it, try it anyway)
 * Text editor or IDE (recommended WebStorm or Visual Studio Code)
 * Google account
 * Git